 The Dutch landscape is very much a man-made landscape.
 Each semester, two different excursions highlight a different aspect of this 'manscape': 1) the 11-hour excursion "Dutch Water Management at Work"(which focuses on water management and flood protection measures) and 2) the 14-hour excursion "Randstad Holland and the Green Heart".
 For more information on these excursions, please click here.

 Full title: Pathways towards Sustainable Futures.
 Dutch Urban, Environmental and Transportation Planning in an Era of Turbulence.
-Delivered in cooperation with the Federal University of ABC, the Federal University of Rio Grande do Sul (UFRGS) (Porto Alegre) and the Federal University of Minas Gerais (UFMG) (in Belo Horizonte), all in Brazil.
+Delivered in 2019 in cooperation with the University of Fortaleza (UNIFOR) in Brazil and Universitas Gadjah Mada (UGM) in Yogyakarta, Indonesia.
 The course discusses Dutch planning concepts, policies and strategies and their transferability possibilities to Brazil.
-The summer/winter school PASF consists of two parts, in 2018:
+The summer/winter school PASF consists of two parts, in 2019:

-- The first part is delivered January 8 - 12, 2018 in Belo Horizonte, Brazil, by faculty members from the Planning Department of the Faculty of Spatial Sciences of the University of Groningen.
-This one week course is open free of charge for Brazilian students from all public and private universities in Brazil who have completed at least 5 semesters in their undergraduate program.
+- The first part is delivered January 7 - 11, 2019 in both Fortaleza (Brazil) and Yogyakarta (Indonesia), both by faculty members from the Faculty of Spatial Sciences of the University of Groningen.
+This one week course is open free of charge for Brazilian students (in Brazil) and Indonesian students (in Indonesia) who have completed at least 5 semesters in their undergraduate program.
 The fee for students from other countries is EUR 195.

-- The second part is delivered January 17 - 30, 2018 at the University of Groningen in the Netherlands, and focuses on site visits and excursions to see and understand the planned Dutch landscape.
-The fee for part 2 is EUR 495 excluding housing, and EUR 845.
+- The second part is delivered January 16 - 29, 2019 at the University of Groningen in the Netherlands, and focuses on site visits and excursions to see and understand the planned Dutch landscape.
+The fee for part 2 is EUR 550 excluding housing, and EUR 900 including housing.
 In both cases, the fee covers the costs for excursions, a bicycle, various meals and admission/entrance fees.

 Participants are urged to take both the Brazilian summer and Dutch winter school, but can also choose to take either part 1 or part 2.
 More information can be found here.